flutter/website/design-principles.md

 into the documentation in the same place where you first looked for the answer.

+We try to avoid reliance on "oral tradition".
+It should be possible for anyone to begin contributing without having had to learn all the secrets from existing team members.
+To that end, all processes should be documented (typically on the wikis), code should be self-explanatory or commented, and conventions should be written down, e.g. in our style guide.

-It's better to not document something than to document it poorly (because if you don't document it, it still appears on our list of things to document).
+There is one exception: it's better to _not_ document something in our API docs than to document it poorly.
+This is because if you don't document it, it still appears on our list of things to document.
 Feel free to remove documentation that violates our
 [style guide](https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo),
 so as to make it reappear on the list.